peermaps/peermq/readme.md

 * `opts.storage` - string that represents a base path OR a function that receives a string name argument and returns a random-access adaptor or a string path
+* `opts.topic` - optional function mapping a public key to a swarm topic. both are buffers. swarm topics must be 32 bytes long.

 ## mq.getId(cb)